Asymmetrical aircraft: Engine torque

 On a powerful propeller-driven aircraft, the engine torque driving the propeller creates an equal and opposite torque on the engine itself.
 Because the engine is fixed to the airframe, this reactive torque is transmitted to the aircraft, causing a tendency to roll in the opposite direction to the propeller.

 On some early types, especially during the pioneer years, a single engine drove twin propellers and the drive was arranged to turn the propellers in opposite directions to cancel their torque.
 Examples include the Wright Flyer and the early designs by J.W.
 Dunne.

 In a rotary engine, common during World War I, the whole crankcase and cylinder assembly rotates with the propeller.
 This gives it an especially powerful torque reaction.
 Some aircraft, such as the Sopwith Camel with its relatively heavy Clerget 9B engine, were noted for having a faster turn to one side than the other, which influenced combat tactics both with it and against it.
 By contrast, the contra-rotary Siemens-Halske engines were more balanced.

 On some single-engined types with more conventional engines, such as the Italian Ansaldo SVA engine torque was counteracted by lengthening one wing to create extra lift on that side, providing a counter-torque.

 As engines became more powerful towards the end of World War II, some single-engined fighters used contra-rotating propellers, both to handle the high power without increasing diameter and to reduce the torque asymmetry.

 Twin-engined aircraft with their propellers rotating in the same direction are also asymmetric.
 Counter-rotating propellers avoid this, either by building pairs of engines to rotate their crankshafts in opposite directions, or by using a reversing gear in one of the propeller reduction gearboxes.
 Handed engines have rarely been used, owing to cost, but were sometimes used for naval aircraft such as the Sea Hornet, to simplify their handling across a narrow carrier deck.

 The wake of a propeller gains angular momentum, which can produce an asymmetric effect over the tail control surfaces, especially during takeoff when the engine power is at maximum but the aircraft speed is low.
 This does not affect the symmetry or otherwise of the aircraft itself.

 Asymmetric thrust

-While most aircraft have a central thrust line, it can sometimes be advantageous to break symmetry.
+While most aircraft have a central center-of-gravity line, it can sometimes be advantageous to break symmetry.
 For example, a single front-mounted tractor propeller may provide sufficient thrust, alongside a nose-mounted cockpit for good pilot visibility.
 In such cases the engine's thrust line is offset to one side, creating a turning moment.
 This moment is typically counteracted by making the tail fin work as a wing turned sideways, creating sideways lift to provide an equal and opposite turning force.
+The Northrop Grumman B-2 Spirit stealth bomber utilizes asymmetric thrust as a means to enhance yaw control.